Why Play Division III Athletics?

 If you’re a high school athlete, you may be thinking about how to continue your athletic career at the collegiate level.
 One option that you may want to consider is playing Division III, which makes up the largest subdivision in NCAA with 450 programs across the country.
 Division III athletic programs, such as Marywood University, provide a balance of academic and athletic opportunities, allowing students to excel in both areas.
 Being a Marywood University Pacer affords you the opportunity to experience your academic and athletic pursuits, the purest example of what it means to be a student-athlete.

 Attending a Division III school is a great option for those who desire a close community with high potential to build connections that last beyond the college years.
-In all of Marywood’s 24 varsity sports, including its newest addition, men's volleyball (starting Spring 2024), there is a family-like connection that student-athletes have with their teammates and coaches, not to mention with their professors in the classroom as well.
+In all of Marywood’s 22 varsity sports, there is a family-like connection that student-athletes have with their teammates and coaches, not to mention with their professors in the classroom as well.
 Lifelong relationships are created from the large amount of quality time the players spend with each other on campus and in the athletics program.
 Furthermore, coaches can spend more individual time with the athletes because the team sizes are smaller.
 This is beneficial for player development, since students have easy access to communicate with their coach about performance feedback.
 Again, the same support applies to the classroom with Marywood’s 11:1 student-faculty ratio.

 It has been said many times that only part of a college education stems from the classroom experience.
 Another truly valuable, vital component of a student’s education comes from out-of-classroom experiences like athletics and other student life activities.
 Since learning comes in all forms students should investigate all aspects of their college experience.